Milan-Gadhiya/Burger/README.md

 ### Setup
 To install dependencies, run the following command in the terminal:

-'''bash
-npm install
+'npm install'

 To start the application, run:

-npm run start
+'npm run start'

 ## Screenshots